weareopen/weareopen.github.io/privacy.md

 E-mail addresses of those who have signed up to newsletters such as Badge News and Badge Bootcamp via the double opt-in link on the website.
 This is held in Mailchimp.

 The Company Secretary has access to the following data:
-Names, addresses, email addresses and Director’s interests held about members of the Co-op.
+Names, addresses, email addresses and Director's interests held about members of the Co-op.
 This is held in Google Apps.
-Email addresses, names and self-identified descriptors (eg “CEO”) of people who have been the main contact within an organisation with which we have worked.
+Email addresses, names and self-identified descriptors (eg "CEO") of people who have been the main contact within an organisation with which we have worked.

 The Company Secretary and Weaver Financial Ltd. (our accountants) have access to the following data:
 Email addresses. postal addresses of organisations with which we have worked– recorded in Google Apps and Xero (both password protected).